publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIV/pt1/m__us_usc_t19_s2434.md

     (c) __Suspension or withdrawal of extensions of nondiscriminatory treatment__

-        The President may at any time suspend or withdraw any extension of nondiscriminatory treatment to any country pursuant to subsection (a) of this section and thereby cause all products of such country to be dutiable at the rates set forth in rate column numbered 2 of the Harmonized Tariff Schedule of the United States.
+        The President may at any time suspend or withdraw any extension of nondiscriminatory treatment to any country pursuant to subsection (a) and thereby cause all products of such country to be dutiable at the rates set forth in rate column numbered 2 of the Harmonized Tariff Schedule of the United States.

 ([Pub.
 L. 93–618, title IV, § 404][/us/pl/93/618/s404], Jan.
 3, 1975, [88 Stat.
 2060][/us/stat/88/2060]; [Pub.
 L. 96–39, title XI, § 1106(f)(2)][/us/pl/96/39/s1106/f/2], July 26, 1979, [93 Stat.
 312][/us/stat/93/312]; [Pub.
 L. 100–418, title I, § 1214(j)(3)][/us/pl/100/418/s1214/j/3], Aug.
 23, 1988, [102 Stat.
 1158][/us/stat/102/1158].)